DRsabadash/Freshenator/README.md

 #### About:

-This is a boilerplate-bootstrapper for creating electron applications, leveraging react, redux, and react-router.
+This is a boilerplate-bootstrapper for creating applications leveraging react, redux, and react-router.
 Everything is pre-configured to load off of a client server with live updating in development mode, or off of a static HTML file in production mode.

 #### Use case: